Lan Marie Berg: Career

+Parliament

+Berg was elected to the Storting at the 2021 election.
+There she sat on the Standing Committee on Energy and the Environment from 2021 to 2022, where she also was first vice chair.
+From 2022, she sat on the Standing Committee on Finance and Economic Affairs and the Standing Committee on Scrutiny and Constitutional Affairs from 2023.
+Also from 2022, she was a member of the Enlarged Committee on Foreign Affairs and Defence.

+In May 2024, she announced that she would not be seeking re-election at the 2025 election.

 Oslo City Commissioner

-Following the 2015 local elections, she was appointed city commissioner for transport and the environment in Raymond Johansen’s cabinet.
+Following the 2015 local elections, she was appointed city commissioner for transport and the environment and deputy governing mayor in Raymond Johansen's cabinet.

 In the 2019 Norwegian local elections she was again nominated as the Green Party in Oslo's first candidate.
 She received the most votes of all candidates in the party.

 Berg was on parental leave from 2 January to 3 August 2020, and her duties as city commissioner was covered by the party's deputy leader, Arild Hermestad.

 In 2020, the Progress Party and the People's Action No to More Road Tolls party submitted a motion of no-confidence against Berg for violations of the Working Environment Act since 2013 and withholding information from the city council.
 The motion did not pass.

 In February 2021, she announced that she intended to create a zero-emissions zone within the city where petrol and diesel cars would be prohibited.

 In May, the Oslo Police announced that they would be investigating a number of threats made against her online after she had made a Facebook post expressing solidarity with Gaza during the 2021 Israel–Palestine crisis.

 In June, the Oslo City Council passed a motion of no-confidence against her over a controversy concerning the budget of the under construction new water supply for the city.
 She stayed on in interim capacity until governing mayor Raymond Johansen was given the task to form a new council cabinet.
 Berg resigned on 18 June and was replaced by Hanna Marcussen in acting capacity.
 Her permanent successor was Sirin Helvin Stav.
+She was succeeded by Einar Wilhelmsen as deputy governing mayor.

 Personal life

 Berg's father, Khanh Thanh Nguyen, moved from Vietnam to Norway as a 13 year old in 1968, after becoming paralyzed after a fall.
 Her mother, Mari Ann Berg, is a local politician for the Socialist Left Party in Oppegård (now Nordre Follo).

+She married fellow party member Eivind Trædal in July 2018.
+They welcomed their first child, a daughter, in May 2019.